gabeg805/lib/README.md

 This will vary from project to project.

+### Bash

-For a Bash script, you would source the utility script by executing:
+For a Bash script, you would source the script to gain access to the functions.
+Using the utility script as an example:
 ```
 . /path/to/library/bash/util.sh
 ```

+### C

 For a C program, you would need to *#include* the library header file in your program's source file.
 Using the *io* library as an example: